|Jest Physics- 2011||Jest Physics- 2011 (Ans. Key)||Jest PhysicJest Physics- 2016s- 2016||Jest Physics- 2016 (Ans. Key)|

 Matrix formulation of quantum theory, unitary transformations, Hermitian

-Variational principle, time independent perturbation theory, time dependent
+Variation principle, time independent perturbation theory, time dependent

 Thermodynamics & Statistical Physics